-Picking up where she left off in Where the Blind Horse Sings, Kathy Stevens regales us with more tales of the rescued animals at Catskill Animal Sanctuary (CAS)—some touching, some hilarious, all provocative.
+Picking up where she left off in Where the Blind Horse Sings, Kathy Stevens comes to us with more tales of the rescued animals at Catskill Animal Sanctuary.
+Some touching, some hilarious, all provocative.

-The love Stevens has for these animals, and the amount of love they give her in return is stunning and will make any reader more thoughtful of how we treat animals in this country.
-Pigs, cows, chickens, turkeys, horses, goats, sheep, and more, march into CAS and our hearts as we learn about their personalities and what makes us human.
+The love Stevens has for these animals and the amount of love they give her in return is stunning and will make any reader more thoughtful of how we treat animals in this country.
+Pigs, cows, chickens, turkeys, horses, goats, sheep, and more march into our hearts as we learn about their personalities and what makes us human.

 About the Author

-Kathy Stevens co-founded Catskill Animal Sanctuary, where her love of teaching, her belief that education has the power to transform, and her love of animals come together.
+Kathy Stevens co-founded Catskill Animal Sanctuary.
+It’s a special place where her love of teaching, her belief that education has the power to transform, and her love of animals come together.

 “Laugh.
 Cry.
 Fall in love.
 At the Catskill Animal Sanctuary, Kathy Stevens has created heaven-on-earth.
 And now, with this book, we all get to experience it.” – Rory Freedman, co-author of Skinny Bitch

 “Animal Camp is an incredibly moving, beautiful, sincere, honest book—one that, if read with a completely open heart, will have the capacity to change lives!” – Jeffrey Moussaieff Masson, best-selling author